[Last updated January 2015]

 High street banks in the UK, North America, Europe and elsewhere stopped being useful years ago.
 Some still offer safe deposit boxes for their customers.
 However these are being phased out and thus not an option for new customers.
 Even very wealthy customers are finding these services are being withdrawn.
 Arranging insurance for the box contents may not be straightforward either.
 In any case nowadays, keeping your precious metals in the custody of a bank is too risky.

-“..nowadays, keeping your precious metals in the custody of a bank seems a bit too risky”
+“..nowadays, keeping your precious metals in the custody of a bank is too risky”

 The difference between bailment and a safe deposit box lies in the fact that the safe deposit box provider cannot handle or manage the goods for you.
-The following are lists of non-bank safe deposit companies.
+The following are examples of non-bank safe deposit companies (See Safe deposit boxes for more).
 They offer safe box services as their primary business.
-There are others located around the world.
 Some are in duty-free zones or bonded warehouses and can offer that additional benefit to customers.
 None on our lists below are recommendations and you should do your own due diligence before using any of these services.

 The following companies offer safe box services plus they also have partnerships with precious metal dealers.
 They can arrange for purchase and safe deposit of your metals, and thus may offer some bailment-like aspects to their services.